top of page

 Catherine.jpg

-I am a Human Genetics M.Sc student who took my undergraduate studies at McGill in Biology.
+I am a Human Genetics PhD student who took my undergraduate studies at McGill in Biology.
+I spent my Masters in Langlais’ Lab developing a mouse model for Hashimoto Thyroiditis.
 I am interested in molecular genetics, autoimmune diseases, and possible treatments.
-My research is related to Hashimoto Thyroiditis, which is the most common autoimmune disease, using the EAT mouse model.
-Outside the lab, I enjoy camping and I am an absolute animal lover.
+My current research is related to drug development for cerebral malaria, a parasite-caused disease that is abundant in certain regions of the world.
+Outside the lab, I enjoy camping, and I am an absolute animal lover.

 hugh.jpg